 At night and if you do have a car, a great option is to go to Marismo, located a few km away from the village center in the woods of Arenas de José Ignacio.
 Enjoy a candle lit, barefoot dinner of wood oven grilled dishes.
 We highly recommend the black croaker with roasted vegetables.

-Our personal favourite to stay in José Ignacio is the small and quiet Posada del Faro, located in the Mansa Beach.
-It offers simple yet comfortable bedrooms, a gorgeous pool overlooking the Bay and an amazing garden to practise yoga, read or enjoy a drink at sunset.
-Other options include Casa Suaya in the Arenas de José Ignacio neighbourhood (car needed) and Playa Vik, an avant-garde design hotel located in Playa Mansa with an infinity pool and ocean view rooms.
+Our personal favorite to stay in José Ignacio is the small and quiet Posada del Faro, located in the Mansa Beach.
+It offers simple yet comfortable bedrooms, a gorgeous pool overlooking the Bay and an amazing garden to practice yoga, read or enjoy a drink at sunset.
+Other options include Casa Suaya in the Arenas de José Ignacio neighborhood (car needed) and Playa Vik, an avant-garde design hotel located in Playa Mansa with an infinity pool and ocean view rooms.

 In José Ignacio you won’t find the big european luxury brands (Valentino, Louis Vuitton, etc.) as in Punta del Este.
 Here, it’s all about casual, low key style.
 At Panorama José Ignacio, a concept store curated by its owner Maria Lee, you’ll discover a carefully selected range of clothes, jewellery and accessories handcrafted in South America.

 Right in the José Ignacio Square is Mutate, a furniture, clothing and accessories store with a nomadic and cosmopolitan spirit.